Tsangarides/Data-Science-Portfolio/README.md

 ## Case Studies
 **[`^        back to top        ^`](#data-science-portfolio)**

 Welcome to the heart of my portfolio!
 Here, you'll find a collection of diverse case studies that demonstrate my passion for data science and machine learning.
-These projects represent a blend of self-driven curiosity and targeted skill enhancement, showcasing my ability to tackle real-world problems with innovative solutions.
-Each case study is a testament to my analytical prowess, coding skills, and commitment to continuous learning.
-From exploratory data analysis to advanced machine learning models, these projects reflect my journey in mastering the art and science of extracting valuable insights from complex datasets.
-Whether you're a potential employer looking for a dedicated data scientist or a fellow enthusiast interested in collaboration, I invite you to explore these studies.
-They not only highlight my technical capabilities but also my approach to problem-solving and my ability to communicate complex findings in an accessible manner.
+These projects blend self-driven curiosity with targeted skill enhancement, showcasing my ability to address real-world challenges with innovative solutions.
+Each case study reflects my analytical prowess, coding skills, and commitment to continuous learning, from exploratory data analysis to advanced machine learning models.
+While the projects presented here highlight my technical capabilities and problem-solving approach, they represent just a fraction of my experience.
+I have also worked on numerous confidential and classified projects within the defence and medical sectors - not shown here.
+I invite potential employers and fellow enthusiasts to explore the following studies, which illustrate my journey in mastering the art of extracting valuable insights from complex datasets.

+### Fraud Detection
-  - Fraud Detection: A machine learning model developed to detect fraudulent transactions for a bank facing card fraudulent issues.
+A machine learning model developed to detect fraudulent transactions for a bank facing card fraudulent issues.
 The model prioritises high-risk transactions for review by a small team of analysts, aiming to maximise fraud prevention within the team's capacity of 500 reviews per month.
 Using a year's worth of historical transaction data and fraud flags, a predictive model is built to assess the likelihood of fraud for each transaction.
   - [Approach 1](https://github.com/sajal2692/data-science-portfolio/blob/master/finding_donors/finding_donors.ipynb): This model utilises an XGBoostClassifier algorithm
   - [Approach 2](https://github.com/sajal2692/data-science-portfolio/blob/master/finding_donors/finding_donors.ipynb): This model utilises an LSTM-RNN algorithm

-  - [Customer Churn Prediction]: etc
+### Customer Churn Prediction
+blahblah